rsta2/circle/README.md

 Trademarks
 ----------

-Raspberry Pi is a trademark of Raspberry Pi Trading.
+Raspberry Pi is a trademark of Raspberry Pi Ltd.

 Linux is a trademark of Linus Torvalds.